Making our work more unique to you

 - By asking our donors and influencers to introduce us to potential donors we have identified through our research and that they have a link to.

-We carry out this research by compiling information from a number of sources such as public registers (e.g. listed Directorships and trusteeships on the Companies House and the Charity Commission websites), public LinkedIn and social media profiles, Who¿s Who, the electoral roll, newspaper and online articles.
-The type of information we collect can include a career overview, gift capacity, areas of interest, history of giving to the RSPCA and others and public information on any philanthropic activities.
-We may sometimes use third parties to capture some of our data on our behalf, but only where we are confident that the third party will treat your data securely, in accordance with our terms and in line with the requirements set out in the GDPR.
+We compile information from a number of sources such as public registers (e.g. listed Directorships and trusteeships on the Companies House and the Charity Commission websites), public LinkedIn and social media profiles, Who's Who, newspaper and online articles.
+The type of information we collect can include a career overview, gift capacity, areas of interest, history of giving to the RSPCA and others, and public information on any philanthropic activities.
+We may sometimes use third parties to capture some of our data, but only where we are confident that the third party will treat your data securely, in accordance with our terms and in line with the requirements set out in the UK GDPR.
 We would then inform you of the processing we undertake when we first contact you and then at further regular intervals throughout the lifetime of our contact with you.